devvrat2311/gorillaType/README.md

 ### Functionality (current)

-* [X] Typing mechanics
+* [X] Typing mechanics(Coloured)
 * [X] String matching
 * [X] Basic ui to navigate the program.

-### Functionality (to be added)

-* [ ] Integrate a timer to score the user and analyse the results(wpm).
+* [x] Timer to score the user and analyse the results(wpm).
-* [ ] Make and use a corpus of english words which will be the building blocks of the test string, so that the test strings always have some new challenge to offer.
+* [x] Make and use a corpus of english words which will be the building blocks of the test string, so that the test strings always have some new challenge to offer.
 The complexity of the words chosen will be dependent on the user's choice.
 Will try to make use of NLP practices for this step.

+### Functionality (to be added)
+* [ ] Larger Corpus and better word selection algorithm.
+* [ ] More details on the statistics page than just wpm.

 ## Build instructions